incoresemi/uatg/docs/source/uatg_cli.rst

                                       The YAML files should be specified (space separated) in the following  order 1.
                                       isa_config.yaml 2. core_config.yaml 3.
-                                      custom_config.yaml 4. csr_grouping.yaml The
+                                      custom_config.yaml 4. csr_grouping.yaml
-                                      ordering should be strictly followed and any deviation will result in UATG erroring out.
+                                      5. rv_debug The ordering should be
+                                      strictly followed and any deviation will
+                                      result in UATG erroring out.
+This
-                                      This Parameter is needed to
+                                      Parameter is needed to generate/validate
-                                      generate/validate tests and also generate
+                                      tests and also generate covergroups
-                                      covergroups  [required]
+                                      [required]
       -af, --alias_file PATH          Path to the aliasing file containing containing BSV alias names.
       --version                       Show the version and exit.